Have you ever run into conflicts between what a company’s “brand book” dictates and digital marketing success?

 Yes, we need creative people more than ever, but we can’t stop there.
 We need to be scientific and make sure that our branding drives business.

-Brand managers are the most stubborn holdouts of the old paradigm of not testing, not evolving, not relying on metrics, not split-testing.
+Don’t be a stubborn holdouts of the old paradigm of not testing, not evolving, not looking at metrics (they tell you what customers want!), not split-testing.

 Tomorrow’s brand managers want to run tests… because the CMO is asking about trends, best practices and data… because the CFO and CEO and are wondering about disruption risk and how to push forward profitability.